Introduction to Neu Theory

 This is cosmic physical reality, the macroscopic physical scale.
 Our objective is to understand the nature of space and light, and explain the observed distribution of matter and energy in the universe.

 The question can be asked why there is a need to consider things in a completely different way?
 Don’t we already have theories that explain how everything works?
 The answer is yes and no. Current science has developed several “foundation” theories that explain different parts of physical reality in a convincing manner that work well.
 They tell us how things work mathematically to an astonishing precision.
-This allows us the ability to use this knowledge for human purpose, e.g., consider the amazing technological environment that surrounds us.
+This allows us the ability to use this knowledge for human purpose, e.g., consider the amazing technological environment that surrounds us, and our ventures space.

 Four of the foundation theories of current science are: Newton/Einstein Gravitational Theory; Kinetic Theory of Heat; Quantum Mechanics; and Big Bang Cosmology.
 These theories are remarkable achievements of human thought, and each is a reasonably coherent model of the facts of observation they address.
-However, they do not explain the ultimate physical identity of what it is that creates these facts.
-The theories unfortunately, are also mutually incompatible, as the principles they are based on are quite different.
+However, they do not explain the ultimate physical identity of what it is that creates these facts, and what it is the commonality that ties them together.
+The theories unfortunately, are also considered mutually incompatible, as the principles they are based on are quite different.
 As of now, all attempts to unify these theories in some all encompassing mathematical super theory has not succeeded.

 Consider the Newton/Einstein theory of universal gravitation.
 It has allowed humans to land and return from the Moon, explain the precession of the planet Mercury around the Sun, and explain the bending of light by massive objects.
 However, the “unexplained” uniform orbital speed of stars in all galaxies whatever their orbital distance from the center of the galaxy, and the “unexplained” stability of fast moving galaxies in super clusters, has resulted in the claim that there must exist a transparent to light “something” that exerts a gravitational force.
 This “something” is called Dark Matter, and is hypothesized to exceed ordinary matter in the universe by a factor of five or more.
 The physical identity of dark matter is unknown.